gtcx-protocol/.github/profile/README.md

 Last updated: 2025‑09‑03 08:00Z

 ## Table of contents 🧭
-- Executive summary ✨
-- Who this is for
- - What is needed for trade (and why)
-- Three‑tier architecture (overview) 🏗️
-- Day in the life 📽️
-- Problems we solve
-- Protocols (foundation) — deep dives
-- Three‑tier architecture
+- 1. Overview
-- Open‑source platforms & tooling
-- End‑to‑end data flow and visuals
+- 2. Problems and protocols
-- Five flagship use cases
-- Pilot in one week (checklist)
-- Platforms overview
-- FAQ and Glossary
+- 3. Architecture and flows
-- Community & contributions
+- 4. Using the system
+- 5. Reference

-> Start here: protocols index → `research/02-protocol-specifications/l1-core-protocols/` • platforms overview → `gtcx-ecosystem-platforms/README.md` • e2e demo (PANX↔Cortex) → `gtcx-ecosystem-cognitive/README.md`
+> Start here: platforms overview → [platforms readme](gtcx-ecosystem-platforms/readme.md) • e2e demo (PANX↔Cortex) → [cognitive readme](gtcx-ecosystem-cognitive/readme.md)

+## 1. Overview

-## Executive summary ✨
+### Executive summary ✨
 GTCX is sovereign verification infrastructure for global trade.
-Five core protocols — TradePass, GeoTag, GCI, VaultMark, and PvP — turn real‑world statements and documents into independently verifiable proofs that CRX, SGX, and AGX use to automate permits, listings, and settlement.
+Five core protocols — TradePass, GeoTag, GCI, VaultMark, and PvP — turn identity claims, geolocation evidence, policy evaluations, custody events, and settlement instructions into independently verifiable proofs that CRX, SGX, and AGX use to automate permits, listings, and settlement.
 The result is moving from weeks of paperwork and opaque intermediaries to same‑day approvals and sub‑second settlement.

 ### Core components at a glance
 - TradePass — Identity & authorization: verifies people/orgs; issues time‑boxed roles/entitlements.